-The key to a delicious gluten-free Coffee and Walnut Cake is:
+The key to a delicious gluten-free Coffee and Walnut Layer Cake is:

-SUBSTITUTION: You can swap the teff flour for Buckwheat flour which also works beautifully in this cake and gives it more of an earthy taste.
+SUBSTITUTION: You can substitute the teff flour for buckwheat flour which also works beautifully in this cake and gives it more of an earthy taste.
 Just swap the teff for equal amounts of buckwheat if you like that idea.

 We blend the teff flour with:

 - Tapioca Flour – for helping the cake hold together so it’s not dry and crumbly.

 - Walnut Flour – for the unmistakable taste of walnuts.
 We grind walnut halves into a ‘flour’ to give the cake a moist crumb.
 The flour allows the walnut flavour to permeate the whole cake.
 READ MORE >>> The Ultimate Guide to Nut Flours

 - Eggs - this recipe uses medium eggs at 60g each

 - Baking powder